mau-arrieta/Doc-Anonymizer/README.md

 | Word Accuracy @1 (↑) | 0.710 | 0.880 |
 | Word Accuracy @2 (↑) | 0.780 | **0.926** |
 | Inference FPS (BS=1) | 250 | **250** |

-*The final CRNN nearly halves the CER of the baseline while keeping its class-leading speed (≈ 250 fps on an RTX 4000).*

 > **Take-away:** A well-regularised, width-scaled CRNN is hard to beat for word-level OCR when inference speed and model size matter.
 The gains justify retaining it as the reference point for the ResNet-18 and ViT-Tiny explorations.